 The next morning was very surreal.
 Instead of eating in our bedroom, we were due to make our way down to one of the other pods to eat on the roof.
 Having less fuel in my muscles, they were a bit more wobbly than the day before.
 Taking one sugary little snack to eat as soon as you wake up may be a good plan.

-Breakfast on top of a Skylodge Pod
+Breakfast on the Side of a Cliff!

 Again, the breakfast was hot and delicious.
 I can’t remember exactly what we had, but it involved great scrambled eggs and pancakes, as well as lashings of hot coffee.
 You’ll appreciate the warmth of it when you are sat at that altitude.
 It was the most amazing place to have breakfast!